132nd-vWing/132-TRP-388/Kneeboard Pack/davids_notes.md

 threat warning aux: on (is this volume, i prefer low/nil until fence checks?, )

 SJ preset (does this work?)

-AIR REFUEL SWITCH....
-CYCLE & CHECK (HOW TO CHECK?)

 MISSING ITEMS?
 ADI RAISE ?